Jonquel Jones: WNBA career

 In 2019, Jones would redeem her starting Center role for the whole season.
 She would lead the league in rebounds once again and averaged a career-high in blocks, steals and minutes by the end of the season.
 Jones was also voted into the 2019 WNBA All-Star Game, making it her second all-star appearance and would also make WNBA Second Team.
 The Sun were a championship contender in the league, finishing with a 23–11 record and the number 2 seed, receiving a double bye to the semi-finals.
-In the semi-finals, the Sun swept the Los Angeles Sparks 3–0 to advance to the WNBA Finals, making it the franchise's first finals appearance since 2005.
+In the semi-finals, the Sun swept the Los Angeles Sparks 3–0 to advance to the WNBA Finals, making it the franchise's first Finals appearance since 2005, and Jones' first career Finals appearance.
 The WNBA Finals series was a hard-fought battle, but the Sun fell to the Washington Mystics in five games.

-In June 2020, Jones announced that she would forgo the WNBA season due to concerns from the coronavirus.
+In June 2020, Jones announced that she would sit out the WNBA season due to the COVID-19 pandemic.